quic-interop/quic-network-simulator/README.md

     ```bash
     #!/bin/bash

-    # Set up the routing needed for the simulation.
+    # Set up the routing needed for the simulation
     /setup.sh

     ROLE=$1